 Mike Sansone works with small business owners and solopreneurs in building a better business presence online and offline through his company, SmallBizTracks.
 He has authored the ConverStations blog since 2006.
 You can connect with Mike on Twitter or Google Plus.

 Did you like this post?
-I share even more actionable SEO writing and business-building tips on my blog.
+I save my best SEO writing and business-building tips for my newsletter.
 Sign up today!